EliasNehme/Deep-STORM/README.md

 * Matlab can be downloaded at https://www.mathworks.com/products/matlab.html

 * Python environment
-    1. The [conda](https://docs.conda.io/en/latest/) environment for this project is given in `environment_<os>.yml` where `<os>` should be substituted with your operating system.
-For example, to replicate the environment on a linux system use the command: `conda env create -f environment_linux.yml` from within the downloaded directory.
+    1. The [conda](https://docs.conda.io/en/latest/) environment for this project is given in `environment.yml`.
+To replicate the environment on your system use the command: `conda env create -f environment.yml` from within the downloaded directory.
 This should take a couple of minutes.
     2. After activation of the environment using: `conda activate deep-storm`, you're set to go!

 # Usage and demo examples